xiix0/scam/README.md

-In the space of one hundred and seventy-six years the Mississippi has shortened itself two hundred and forty-two miles.
-Therefore ... in the Old Silurian Period the Mississippi River was upward of one million three hundred thousand miles long ... seven hundred and forty-two years from now the Mississippi will be only a mile and three-quarters long.  ...
-There is something fascinating about science.
-One gets such wholesome returns of conjecture out of such a trifling investment of fact.
+Unless hours were cups of sack, and minutes capons, and clocks the tongues of bawds, and dials the signs of leaping houses, and the blessed sun himself a fair, hot wench in flame-colored taffeta, I see no reason why thou shouldst be so superfluous to demand the time of the day.
+I wasted time and now doth time waste me.
-		-- Mark Twain
+		-- William Shakespeare